robbstark/RepData_PeerAssessment1/PA1_template.md

 There are **2304** missing values in the dataset.

 I next plan to fill in the missing values.
-Aiming to keep it simple, I have decided that the means of the intervals are the best value since we tend to repeat the daily tasks at roughly the same time of the day.
+Aiming to keep it simple, I have decided that the mean of each interval across all days is the best estimator since we tend to repeat the daily tasks at roughly the same time of the day.
 I replace each missing step value with the mean of steps for its interval.

 ```r